 Did you know…?

 Many geckos have tiny microscopic hairs called setae.
 Each seta splits off into 100s of even smaller bristles called spatulae.
-These tufts of tiny hairs get so close to the contours in walls and ceilings that the van der Waals force kicks in.
-This type of physical bond occurs when electrons from the gecko hair molecules and electrons from the wall molecules interact with each other and cause an electromagnetic attraction.
+These tufts of tiny hairs get so close to the contours in walls and ceilings then the van der Waals force kicks in.
+This type of physical bond occurs when electrons from the gecko’s hair molecules and electrons from the wall molecules interact with each other and cause an electromagnetic attraction.

 8.)
 Females lay between 2 – 4 eggs hidden within decaying leaf matter or rotting trees.

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!

 Want to suggest a critter for me to write about?
 Let me know here.